nicksadri/portfolio-website/README.md

 # :weight_lifting_man: Personal Portfolio Website :weight_lifting_man:
-Using HTML, CSS, JavaScript, and ReactJS, I sought out to create a portfolio that reflects my personality and interests better than my LinkedIn or resume.
+Using HTML, CSS, and JavaScript, I sought out to create a portfolio that reflects my personality and interests better than my LinkedIn or resume.